oxylabs/aliexpress-scraper/README.md

 ## How it works

 You can extract AliExpress data by sending a request to our API with URLs you want to scrape.
-Our service will send back the HTML of any AliExpress page.
+Our service will send back the HTML, parsed JSON, or Markdown output of any AliExpress page.

 ### Python code example